kubeguard/docs/docs/README.md

 - [Reference](/docs/reference/).
 Detailed exhaustive lists of
 command-line Options, configuration Options, API definitions, and procedures.

-We're always looking for help on improving our documentation, so please don't hesitate to [file an issue](https://go.kubeguard.dev/guard/issues/new) if you see some problem.
+We're always looking for help on improving our documentation, so please don't hesitate to [file an issue](https://github.com/kubeguard/guard/issues/new) if you see some problem.
 Or better yet, submit your own [contributions](/docs/CONTRIBUTING.md) to help make our docs better.

----

-**Guard binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--analytics=false`.

----